ConvincibleMedia/ruby-gem-assetdb/readme.md

 ## URL Building & Folder Overrides

-The `base_path` setting lets you define a path string with placeholders `:type`, `:group`, `:package` that will be prepended to any relative asset paths.
+The `basepath` setting lets you define a path string with placeholders `:type`, `:group`, `:package` that will be prepended to any relative asset paths.

   * `:type`: asset type (`css`, `js`, etc.)
   * `:group`: group id or folder